-Many of you are experienced spring and fall vegetable garden gardeners, already knowing what works in your area, and what doesn't work as well.
-Of course, personal preference also plays a huge part—who’s going to plant vegetables they don't like?
-But, on the other hand, trying something new is always a good thing!
+If you are an experienced spring and fall vegetable gardener, you already know what works in your area, and what doesn't work as well.
+Of course, personal preference also plays a huge part.
+(Who's going to plant vegetables they don't like?)
+On the other hand, trying something new is always a good thing!
 You don't have to plant a whole row to get a taste for a new variety of an old favorite, or even for something you've never put in your mouth before.
 Planting one or two vegetable plants will do, and then if you like the flavor and it grows well in your area, you can plant it again next year in larger quantities.
-You may also be completely surprised that what comes out of the grocery store will often taste bland and uninteresting compared to your home-grown produce, so….grow away!
+Don't be surprised that what comes out of the grocery store will taste bland and uninteresting compared to your homegrown produce.

-For those of you whom are new to fall vegetable gardening, you can rely upon the advice here and the forthcoming comments from our expert customers who have “been there and done that”.
-And of course, you can always ask our Master Gardener if we have failed to answer any of your questions here.
+If you are new to fall vegetable gardening, you can rely on the advice here and the forthcoming comments from our expert customers who have been there and done that.
+And you can always ask our Master Gardener if we have failed to answer any of your questions here.
 That is just one reason we recommend you buy vegetable plants online, from us.
-We promise a quick and complete answer from a seasoned professional and every order is backed by our Satisfaction Guarantee!
+We promise a quick and complete answer from a seasoned professional, and every order is backed by our Satisfaction Guarantee!

 The first thing to do is to plan.
-You, of course, will have vegetables you planted in the spring or early summer that are still producing, but there will be many that don't tolerate the dog days of summer well and that will have quit fruiting or growing by mid July and into August.
-Pull up all of those that are now just taking up space!
+You, of course, will have vegetables you planted in the spring or early summer that are still producing, but there will be many that don't tolerate the dog days of summer well and will have quit fruiting or growing by mid-July and into August.
+Pull up all of those that are now just taking up space.
 Determinate tomatoes and early lettuce will definitely be on this list.
-Weed well, remove any over-grown plants from these areas, turn the soil, stand back and take stock.
+Weed well, remove any overgrown plants from these areas, turn the soil, stand back and take stock.
 Now you know exactly where you have room to plant.
 You might even want to make yourself a list so that when your plants arrive, you don't have to try to remember where you wanted to plant what.

 You also need to take into consideration your first fall frost date.
 This information can be found at your local university extension office, online at Plant Maps, or in the Farmer's Almanac, though unless you are new to an area, you probably already know when the first winter frost usually is.
-You can also ask your neighbors.
 Furthermore, there is a difference between early occurring frost and winter frost.
-Many of the earlier frosts are very light and of a short duration, which only serve to enhance fall vegetable plant growth; the winter frost is considered the “killing” frost.
+Many of the earlier frosts are very light and of a short duration, which only serve to enhance fall vegetable plant growth; the winter frost is considered the killing frost.

 In fact, many of the earlier, light frosts are followed by an Indian summer with warmer than fall-like daytime temperatures and cool fall nighttime temps for a period of two weeks to a month, during which time your fall vegetable garden may explode with growth!
-So, when researching the fall vegetable plants for sale, count backwards from your first winter frost day, using the “days to harvest” as a guide, and then plant those fall garden plants that will produce prior to that killer frost.
-The “days to harvest” is the period of time from transplant or first mature leafing to the average harvest day, which, of course, will also be determined by the weather conditions for any particular year.
-We try to make gardening an exact science, but Mother Nature keeps us all guessing!
+So, when researching the fall vegetable plants for sale, count backwards from your first winter frost day, using the days to harvest as a guide, and then plant those fall garden plants that will produce prior to that killer frost.
+Days to harvest is the period of time from transplant or first mature leafing to the average harvest day, which will also be determined by the weather conditions for any particular year.
+We try to make gardening an exact science, but Mother Nature keeps us all guessing.

-Now, as far as fall vegetables go, you want to look for the words “cool temperatures” or “cool weather”.
+Now, as far as fall vegetables go, you want to look for the words cool temperatures or cool weather.
 There are also fall vegetable plants that are classified as tender, semi-tender, semi-hardy and hardy crops.
 The tender and semi-tender varieties may withstand a first light frost, but will not survive repeated frosts, so plan accordingly.
 By the same token, the hardy and semi-hardy can often overwinter, depending upon your area, so you may not need to even worry about the days to harvest.
-And, as always, this may vary slightly, or a lot, from year to year.
+As always, this may vary slightly, or a lot, from year to year.

-You can look to our Guide For Fall Vegetable Planting for additional information on this topic and for a list of those fall vegetable plants that are categorized as tender, semi-tender, hardy or semi-hardy fall vegetable plants.
+You can look to our Guide to Fall Vegetable Planting for additional information on this topic and for a list of those fall vegetable plants that are categorized as tender, semi-tender, hardy or semi-hardy.

-Through the years, we’ve found that we are always learning, and we strive to provide you, our customers, with the most up-to-date and valuable information available.
-Please feel free to comment at any time!
+We are always learning, and we strive to provide you, our customers, with the most up-to-date and valuable information available.
+Please feel free to comment at any time.